hybridables/try-catch-callback/README.md

 })
 ```

+## Related
+- [catchup](https://www.npmjs.com/package/catchup): Graceful error handling.
+Because core `domain` module is deprecated.
+This share almost… [more](https://github.com/tunnckocore/catchup#readme) | [homepage](https://github.com/tunnckocore/catchup#readme "Graceful error handling.
+Because core `domain` module is deprecated.
+This share almost the same API.")
+- [gana-compile](https://www.npmjs.com/package/gana-compile): Pretty small synchronous template engine built on ES2015 Template Strings, working on… [more](https://github.com/tunnckocore/gana-compile#readme) | [homepage](https://github.com/tunnckocore/gana-compile#readme "Pretty small synchronous template engine built on ES2015 Template Strings, working on `node@0.10` too.
+No RegExps, support for helpers and what you want.
+Use [gana][] if you wanna both async and sync support.")
+- [gana](https://www.npmjs.com/package/gana): Pretty small synchronous template engine built on es6 template strings, working on… [more](https://github.com/tunnckocore/gana#readme) | [homepage](https://github.com/tunnckocore/gana#readme "Pretty small synchronous template engine built on es6 template strings, working on `node@0.10` too.
+Just 20 lines of code without RegExps and with support for helpers and what you want.")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Asynchronous and sync tryCatch in one place.
+The callback is securely wrapped… [more](https://github.com/tunnckocore/try-catch-core#readme) | [homepage](https://github.com/tunnckocore/try-catch-core#readme "Asynchronous and sync tryCatch in one place.
+The callback is securely wrapped with a [dezalgo][] and [once][].")
+- [try-require-please](https://www.npmjs.com/package/try-require-please): Try to require the given module, failing loudly with default message if… [more](https://github.com/tunnckocore/try-require-please#readme) | [homepage](https://github.com/tunnckocore/try-require-please#readme "Try to require the given module, failing loudly with default message if module does not exists.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/try-catch-callback/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.